zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

     CSCI4390 can use *sklearn.metrics.normalized_mutual_info_score**, but
     CSCI6390 must implement this based on Eq.
 17.8 in the book.

-Run your code several times (due to the different random initial center selections),  and report the clustering with the best NMI score.

 Once you have the best clustering, plot the data projected onto the first two principal components of the data, and color the points according to the cluster assignments.
 Points